 Time Limit: There is a 9 hour time limit for the 50K race.

-Parking: Parking is free within the Fort Ord Travel Camp, adjacent to the Start/Finish area.
+Parking: Parking is $5.00 and available within Laguna Seca, adjacent to the Start/Finish area.
 Carpooling is always strongly encouraged.

 Detailed Course Map | Aid Station Distances and Cutoffs | Elevation Profiles